Security for agents that take action

 4. Security frameworks: NIST AI RMF and OWASP

-Two frameworks provide the most actionable guidance for AI agent security.
+Two frameworks give practical guidance for AI agent security.
 Understanding them is essential for building a defensible security posture and communicating risk to leadership.

 NIST AI Risk Management Framework (AI 100-1)

 The NIST AI RMF organizes risk management into four functions: Govern, Map, Measure, and Manage.
-For agentic AI, the critical functions are:
+For AI agents that can act, the critical functions are:

 GOVERN